-Milestones and Background Intellectual Properties, which paved the way for ETRUSCO-2
+Milestones and Background Intellectual Properties

-- 2005-06: Approval of the ETRUSCO interdisciplinary Project by INFN-LNF and by INFN-CSN5 (Commissione Scientifica Nazionale 5) and construction of SCF - 2006-07: Development of SCF-Test - 2007-08: SCF-Test of GPS-2 flight LRA and of GLONASS/GIOVE CCR prototypes - 2008: Formal industrial optical acceptance test of 110 flight LARES CCRs for ASI (in isothermal conditions; no SCF-Test) - 2009: SCF-Test of the NASA-GSFC LAGEOS Sector - 2010: SCF-Test of the NASA-GSFC hollow CCR.

-First-ever SCF-Tests of

-- GPS-2 retroreflector array flight model property of UMD - GLONASS and Galileo's GIOVE-A and -B CCR prototypes - LAGEOS Sector engineering model property of NASA-GSFC - Hollow retroreflector prototype provided by GSFC - Galileo IOV retroreflector prototype property of ESA - MoonLIGHT New generation LLR retroreflector developed for NASA projects (led by UMD) and for INFN projects (led by LNF).
+- 2005-06: Approval of ETRUSCO by INFN-LNF/INFN-CSN5 • (Commissione Scientifica Nazionale 5), construction of SCF - 2006-07: Development of SCF-Test - ٠ 2007-08: SCF-Test of GPS-2, GLONASS and GIOVE - 2008: Formal industrial optical acceptance test of 110 flight • LARES CCRs for ASI (in isothermal conditions; no SCF-Test) - 2009: SCF-Test of the NASA-GSFC LAGEOS Sector • - 2010: SCF-Test of the NASA-GSFC hollow CCR. .
+First-ever SCF-Tests of - GPS-2 retroreflector array flight model property of UMD \geq - ► GLONASS and Galileo's GIOVE-A and -B CCR prototypes - LAGEOS Sector engineering model property of NASA-GSFC - \geq Hollow retroreflector prototype provided by GSFC - Galileo IOV retroreflector prototype property of ESA - > MoonLIGHT New generation LLR retroreflector developed for NASA (led by UMD) and for INFN (led by LNF: MoonLIGHT-ILN of INFN-CSN5 and MoonLIGHT-2 of INFN-CSN2).
+The latter includes development of a laser altimetry CCR (INRRI) and of a specialized SCF-Test at 1064 nm for laser ranging and altimetry to solar system moon and Mars (SCF-Test/Revision-IR)